aisingapore/TagUI/README.md

 # Why This
 The goal of web automation is to reproduce cognitive interactions that you have with certain websites so that your laptop or server can do it for you, base on your preferred schedule or conditions.
 TagUI helps you rapidly automate your repetitive or time-critical tasks - use cases include process automation, data acquisition and testing of web apps.

+This is a full-feature and free open-source tool, so there's nothing to upgrade to or any paid subscription.
+To feedback suggestions or bugs, kindly [raise an issue](https://github.com/tebelorg/TagUI/issues) or email ken@tebel.org.
+Originally developed by a test automation engineer to avoid writing code when automating web interactions.

 ### FEATURES
 - natural language with JavaScript support
 - Chrome extension for recording steps
 - object repositories and datatables
 - auto-wait XPath/CSS element selector
+- visual automation of website and desktop
 - live mode to try steps or code in real-time
 - run by schedule, command line, REST API
 - support outgoing API calls to webservices